panfilo0113/code-challenge/challenge-2.md

 For this challenge, you are required to create a frontend web page that displays the list of books from the JSON file provided in Challenge 1.
 The web page should meet the following requirements:

-- Display the list of books in a grid format (4 books per row).
+- Display the list of books in a grid format (3 to 5 books per row).
 - Use semantic HTML to structure the content.
 - Display the cover image for each book, (you can retrieve covers from the Open Library Covers API or Google Books API.
 - If a book cover image is not available, display a fallback image.